Zhou1993napolun/AI_Co2_Calculator/README.md

   # If you see the message "All services started in the background." after running, it means the services started successfully.
   ```

-  If the script cannot be executed, you can manually start Nvidia GPU Exporter, Node Exporter, and Prometheus by navigating to the corresponding directories and using the ``nohup`` command:
+ If the script cannot be executed, you can manually start Nvidia GPU Exporter, Node Exporter, Prometheus, AI carbon footprint tools Python server, and responseAIProject by navigating to the corresponding directories and using the nohup command by following these steps:

   ```sh
   # Start Prometheus